How he survived 13 days: Cavalcante on the run in Pennsylvania - The Boston Globe

 Then came a crucial break.

 At about 1 a.m.
-Wednesday, in an area of farms and forests west of a state highway, a Drug Enforcement Administration plane that was assisting in the search picked up a heat signal suggesting that someone was nearby, according to Lieutenant Colonel George Bivens of the Pennsylvania State Police.
+Wednesday, in an area of farms and forests west of a state highway, a Drug Enforcement Administration plane that was assisting in the search picked up a heat signal suggesting that someone was nearby, according to Lt.
+Col. George Bivens of the Pennsylvania State Police.

 Advertisement